How to Double Your Subscribers While Blogging Half as Often

 Besides I make you laugh!
 Why?
 How dare you ask, you infidel!
 It’s just because I’m Tad Chef the funny money maker…

 Did I already mention that I’m Tad Chef the SEO destroyer!
 I’m Tad Chef, the first SEO rock star!
 Sorry, I digress…

-4. Socialize with fellow like minded bloggers by supporting them, joining bloggers groups at social networks and supporting each other with tips.
+4. Socialize with fellow like minded bloggers by engaging with them, joining bloggers’ groups on social networks and supporting each other with advice.

-For instance a blogging friend of mine had a basic SEO question last week and I replied.
+For instance a blogging friend of mine had a basic SEO question one day and I replied.
 A day later he tipped me off that a post of mine has been ripped and shared on another site.

 Other bloggers are most likely to subscribe to your feed as they all use feed readers in the first place to cope with the amount of information the net offers each day.

 5. Ask your subscribers what they want, offer some choices!
 You wonder who is most prone to comment on your blog?

 Your most ardent readers, those who apparently subscribed, or at least your often silent subscribers.

 Those who seemingly get informed instantly each time you publish something, like Glen does.
 This time I want to ask you again which post do you want to read next:

 - 10 Ways to Improve [a Popular Tool]